nf-core/diaproteomics/docs/output.md

   * a tsv table listing all peptide precursors and their transitions used for the library
   * a pqp file storing the library in sqlite format including generated decoy transitions
   * a pqp file storing the iRT library in sqlite format
+  * if merging of multiple libraries and RT alignment was specified, the pairwise alignment graph is exported as pdf.

 ## OpenSwathWorkflow